timo/zasim/docs/overview.rst

 simulator on the console as ascii art - or as images when using the rich consoles from IPython.

+For the simplest of experiments, the `~zasim.gui` or the commandline interface of the `~zasim.cagen` module can be used.

 High-Level Concepts
 -------------------